Gray135/customer-feedback-analysis-python/README.md

-# customer-feedback-analysis-python
-Python project analyzing customer feedback and retention data.
-Uses pandas + matplotlib to clean data, visualize satisfaction trends, and flag at-risk customers with a simple rule.
 # Customer Feedback Analysis (Python)

 This project uses Python to analyze a customer engagement dataset (~4,300 rows, 50+ columns).
 The goal is to explore satisfaction and retention patterns, visualize trends, and create a simple rule for flagging at-risk customers.
+It uses pandas + matplotlib to clean data, visualize satisfaction trends, and flag at-risk customers with a simple rule.

 ## What I Did
 - Loaded the dataset from CSV into pandas